MurderFromMars/CyberXero-Theme-Repo/README.md

 ### Visual and UI Components

-plasma-panel-colorizer for dynamic panel coloring
-kurve for UI motion and animation polish
-KDE Rounded Corners for true rounded window edges and themed window shadows
+plasma-panel-colorizer for deep panel customization kurve for cava powered audio visualizers integrated into the panel KDE Rounded Corners for true rounded window edges and themed window shadows

 ---